-Most Americans get 88 g of protein per day that is more than enough protein in their diets.
+Most Americans get 88 g of protein per day, which is far more than enough protein.

-Fiber and Protein in Top 20 Most Purchased Snacks
+Fiber and Protein in the Top 20 Most Purchased Snacks

-Ok, now that we understand what nutrients we need, let’s see, what snacks are the best for that?
+Ok, now that we understand what nutrients we need, let’s see, which snacks are best?

-PLANETARIANS Chief Mixologist, Anastasia Tkacheva helped me to make the table with protein and fiber content in the most popular snacks today.
-Which one has more protein?
-Which one has more fiber?
+PLANETARIANS Chief Mixologist, Anastasia Tkacheva helped me make the table below, that has the protein and fiber content in the most popular snacks today.
+Which one has the most protein?
+Which one has the most fiber?
 Which one has both?